Written by Michael VanDerLaan

 Similarly to the soap and water method, using a nylon brush, or steel wool to lightly scrub is a great way to get every last bit of rust off a golf club.
 And as an added bonus, your clubs will smell lemony fresh!

-Vinegar
+White Vinegar

 The main difference between using vinegar and lemon juice is the type of acid in each.
 While lemon juice is about 6% citric acid, vinegar is 4-8% acetic acid depending on the vinegar you choose.

-We found that vinegar works better and faster than lemon juice on rusty clubs, but at the cost of smell.
+We found that white vinegar works better and faster than lemon juice on rusty clubs, but at the cost of smell.
 If you’re willing to sacrifice the light and fresh smell of lemon for the more efficient vinegar, we say go for it!

 Rust Remover